movement-disorders/therappeye/README.md

 ## Contributing

-Feel free to contribute to this project by submitting a pull request.
+You're free to contribute to this project by submitting a pull request.